-Two suspects in police custody after report of gun at Issaquah High School
+Suspect in police custody after report of gun at Issaquah High School

 There were no reports of shots fired and the Wednesday morning lockdowns, which extended to Issaquah Middle and Clark Elementary schools, have been canceled.

-Police have arrested one person and has another in custody after a report of a gun at Issaquah High School led to three school lockdowns Wednesday morning, according to a city spokesman.
+Police have taken one person into custody after a report of a gun at Issaquah High School led to three school lockdowns Wednesday morning, according to a city spokesman.

 There were no reports of shots fired and the lockdowns, which extended to Issaquah Middle and Clark Elementary schools have been canceled, according to tweets from the city of Issaquah.
 All students and staff are safe, according to the district.